-These resources could be accessed via the existing Madsen portal and extending the existing decline.
+The resources in the Madsen deposit could be accessed via the existing Madsen portal and by extending the existing decline.
 The existing Madsen Shaft and headframe would be used for ventilation and second means of egress from the proposed mining areas.